 Here are videos of rear left door window operation, before and after:

 Installation is easy - 2 cuts in existing wiring, crimp 4 butt connector and mount it.
 All modules have same wire color coding.
 I designed it to keep modifications to original wiring minimal and to be able to easily revert back to factory operation if desired.
 Modules are using existing power feeds so there is no need for running additional wires - that also means that you power feed should be in a good condition for module to work properly.

 - relay module with 12 gauge GXL 12" wire leads

 - mount plate with adhesive tape

-- quick disconnect connectors and t-taps
+- butt connectors and t-tap

 Wiring diagrams are available HERE